GerritCodeReview/gerrit/polygerrit-ui/app/embed/README.md

 All supported attributes defined in `polygerrit-ui/app/elements/diff/gr-diff/gr-diff.js`, you can pass them by just assigning them to the `gr-app` element.

-To customize the style of the diff, you can use `css variables`, all supported varibled defined in `polygerrit-ui/app/styles/themes/app-theme.html` and `polygerrit-ui/app/styles/themes/dark-theme.html`.
+To customize the style of the diff, you can use `css variables`, all supported variables defined in `polygerrit-ui/app/styles/themes/app-theme.html` and `polygerrit-ui/app/styles/themes/dark-theme.html`.